rolancon/confetti/README.md

     [we.eat]
     fruit
     candy

+Basically the object becomes a collection.
+The object can also be an empty collection (nil in RDF).
+This can be expressed by leaving out the collection:

+   [we.eat]

 The subject can left unspecified, which is called a _blank node_, using a hyphen **-** as placeholder:

     -.eats.food

 meaning someone unspecified eats food.

-A triple itself can be part of another triple by stringing them together with spaces, and broken up over multiple lines using the backslash **\\** newline escape.
+A triple itself can be part of another triple by stringing them together with dots (preferable separated by spaces), or by breaking them up over multiple lines using the backslash **\\** newline escape and a section header, below which triples are strung together with slashes on separate lines.
 Using a combination of triples with blank nodes we can combine them in creative ways, such as:

-    -.named.alice knows \
+    -.named.alice . knows . \
      [-]
+     /
      named.bob
+     /
-     who-knows -.named.eve
+     who-knows . -.named.eve

 By replacing the hyphen with _someone_, and repeating the _[-]_, this reads as the following sentence:

-    Someone named Alice knows someone named Bob, (and someone) who knows someone named Eve.
+    Someone named Alice knows someone named Bob, and someone who knows someone named Eve.

 The inspiration for this functionality comes from a section in the [Turtle](https://www.w3.org/TR/turtle/#unlabeled-bnodes) manual - Turtle is a terse RDF triple language.